yana1al/HumanityHub/README.md

 ## About this App

 Humanity Hub serves as a platform to connect individuals and organizations interested in making a positive impact on society.
 It provides features such as donation management, event coordination, and suicide prevention guidelines to empower users to contribute to social causes in meaningful ways.
-It is a social cause application aimed at fostering community engagement and facilitating acts of kindness and support.
+It is a social cause application that fosters community engagement and facilitates acts of kindness and support.

 ## Technologies Used